-File d by th e Registrant $oxtimes$ $$ Filed by a Party other than the Registrant $oxtimes$ Che ck the appropriate box: X Preli minary Proxy Statement fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Defi nitive Proxy Statement Defi nitive Additional Materials Solid citing Material Pursuant To Rule 14a-11(c) or Rule 14a-12 ARROWHEAD RESEARCH CORPORATION (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement if other than the Registrant) Dava mont of f Filing Fee (Check the appropriate box): \boxtimes ee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
+Filed by the Registrant $\Box$

+Chec k the a appropriate box: Preli minary Proxy Statement Conf fidential, For Use of the Commission Only (as permitted by 14a-6(e)(2)) $\boxtimes$ Defi nitive Proxy Statement Defi nitive Additional materials Solic riting Material Pursuant To §240.14a-12 ARROWHEAD RESEARCH CORPORATION (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement if other than the Registrant) Payn nent of filing fee (Check the appropriate box): X No fe ee required.
+Fee o computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: • (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: • (5) Total fee paid: Fee p paid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: • (3) Filing party: • (4) Date filed: